eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

 ## Low Level Design
 ### Zebra changes
 #### Recursive nexthop change notification
-Consider the case of recursive routes in the following diagram:
+Consider the case of recursive routes in the following diagram

 <figure align=center>
     <img src="images/recursive_routes.jpg" >
     <figcaption>Figure 2.
 EVPN Underlay recursive routes convergence<figcaption>
 </figure>

 As described in the section "Routes Redownloading" above, if the prefix 100.0.0.1 via 10.1.0.68 is withdrawn from the IGP node, Zebra will explicitly redownload routes twice for recursive convergence with the help of the BGP client, one for the prefix 10.1.0.68 and another for the prefix 2.2.2.2.
 In this scenario, since the reachability of the prefix 2.2.2.2 remains unchanged and also Zebra has the dependency relationships between recursive NHGs, there is a chance to improve Zebra for fast route convergence by itself.